-Facilitation Payments means a small bribe, also called a 'facilitating', 'speed' or 'grease' payment made to secure or expedite the performance of a routine or necessary action to which the payer has legal or other entitlement.
+Facilitation Payments means a small bribe, also called a 'facilitating', 'speed' or 'grease' payment made to a Public Official to secure or expedite the performance of a routine or necessary action to which the payer has legal or other entitlement.
+Facilitation payments can be distinguished from other bribes as they are not in any way linked to securing any decision to award, continue or create new business.